portlandcodeschool/afe/_posts/lessons/2015-03-15-AFELessonPlan1.md

 2. Review the course syllabus
 	Identify where to locate the syllabus, what the course schedule it, what the expections on assignments are, grading policy
 3. Introduction of content
-* Navigation of Treehouse
-* Slack
-* Sublime Text (or Atom)
-4. Check that everyone has all required programs downloaded and a computer to work from
-5. HTML and CSS introduction: instructor verbalizes what he/she is doing from sublime text.
-Ask questions occasionally to check for understanding and gage student engagement
-* 	Define html and css
-* 	Create a new html file
-* 	Build a simple website with little content, list elements as their name,
-* 	Add css to show what each element is created from
-6. Command Line Basic Commands: pwd, ls, cd, open, mkdir
-7. Introduce 1st assignment [Creating your first website](http://portlandcodeschool.github.io/primer/assignments/01-creating-your-first-website/) and walk through the beginning portion.
-8. Introduce 2nd assignment:

 ##Homework: